temach/reports/FIA-Lab-3.1-DNS1.md

 ### Set up your own reverse zone for your IPv4 subnet.

 My ip address is `188.130.155.42`.
 The reverse DNS would look like `42.155.130.188.in-addr.arpa` and since `188.130.X.X` is a class B network, there is probably a DNS server for zone `130.188.in-addr.arpa` that is hosted by the ISP.
-To enable reverse DNS for my server, I need to contact the ISP and request them to edit the  `130.188.in-addr.arpa` zone by adding the record below:
+To enable reverse DNS for my server, I need to contact the ISP (someone who actually bought the block of IP addresses) and request them to edit the  `130.188.in-addr.arpa` zone by adding the record below:

 ```
 42.155.130.188.IN-ADDR.ARPA.
 PTR 	std9.os3.su.
 ```

-Unfortunatelly this can only be done if I contact the innopolis university IT department and get them to contact the ISP.
+Unfortunately this can only be done if I contact the Innopolis university IT department and get them to contact the ISP.
 So instead I will setup the local server to serve the `130.188.in-addr.arpa` zone and imitate the validation of PTR record by directing all DNS requests through this local server.

 Below is the config for `130.188.in-addr.arpa` zone:
 ```